quantxt/api-docs/README.md

 ```

-To retrieve an availbale dictionary perform the request below, by providing the dictionary ID:
+To retrieve an available dictionary perform the request below, by providing the dictionary ID:

 #### Request